(Updated April 2020)

-As usual, it’s meant as an itinerary for just a layover or a short stop on a road-trip through Europe: Austria has eight(!) neighboring countries*!
+As usual, it’s meant as an itinerary for just a layover or a short stop on a road-trip through Europe.
+Austria has eight(!) neighboring countries*, after all!

 Vienna International Airport, IATA Code: VIA